High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Parametrization of the asymptotics

 In the same way we can decompose also the other scattering channels $ph$ and $\xph$.
 It is important to note that the structures arising due to $\K$, $\KK$ and $\KKB$ extend to infinitely large frequencies and, hence, generate a highly non-trivial high-frequency asymptotic behavior of the corresponding vertex function.

 On the contrary, the diagrammatic content of $\R$ implies a decay in all frequency directions, since each external fermionic frequency will enter directly one of the inner diagrammatic propagator lines by means of the frequency conservation at its attached bare vertex.
 These decay properties are verified numerically in Sec.~\ref{sec:compare_SIAM}, and motivate our proposed approximation for treating the vertex asymptotics.
-Our strategy will be the following: We will explicitly consider the full frequency dependence of the $\Phi$-functions only in a small frequency window, while the third class of diagrams ($\R$) will be neglected at larger frequencies, i.e.,
+Our strategy will be the following: We will consider the full frequency dependence of $\Phi_{pp}^{kk'q}$ only within a small (``inner'') box in the three-dimensional frequency space which is spanned by the intervals $[N_\text{min}^\text{bose},N_\text{max}^\text{bose}]$ for the bosonic ($\Omega$) and $[N_\text{min}^\text{fermi},N_\text{max}^\text{fermi}]$ for the fermionic ($\nu$ and $\nu'$) Matsubara frequencies, where typically $N_\text{min}^\text{bose}\!=\!-N_\text{max}^\text{bose}$ and the fermionic interval is centered around $\frac{\Omega}{2}$ (see Ref.~\onlinecite{Tagliavini2018}).
+If the value of one or more of these three frequency arguments is located outside of the intervals, we neglect only the contributions to $\Phi_{pp}^{kk'q}$ which decay with increasing values of this (these) frequency argument(s) and keep the terms which remain finite in the respective large-frequency limit.
+This approximation can be summarized as

-One can see that the reducible vertex $\Phi^{kk'q}_{pp}$ is described by functions of {\sl at most two} arguments in the asymptotic regime, which drastically lowers the cost for its numerical treatment.
-This way, we are able to (i) determine the reducible vertex $\Phi_{pp}$ up to arbitrarily large frequencies with a reduced computational effort, and (ii) avoid any problem arising from boundary effects due to finite-size frequency grids in vertex-based numerical algorithms.
+where $\KPP^q$, $\KKPP^{ kq }$ and $\KKBPP^{ k'q }$ are truncated to $0$ outside of their respective frequency grids.
+Hence, outside the ``inner'' frequency box, the reducible vertex $\Phi^{kk'q}_{pp}$ is described by functions of {\sl at most two} arguments in its asymptotic regime, which drastically lowers the cost for its numerical treatment.
+Let us stress that our approach represents a clear improvement over a simple cutoff in frequencies where $\Phi_{pp}^{kk'q}\!=\!0$ outside of the inner frequency box.
+By restoring the correct high-frequency asymptotic behavior of this vertex function, we are able to substantially mitigate the problems arising from boundary effects due to finite-size frequency grids in vertex based numerical algorithms.

-Let us stress that, whenever momenta are considered, the decay of $\R$ in the frequency domain implies that the reducible vertices $\Phi$ exhibit their full momentum dependence only in the domain of small frequencies.
-At larger frequency values, where the reducible vertex function is determined by at most two of the asymptotic functions, the momentum dependence is reduced alongside the frequencies.
-This matter will become evident in the following Sec.~\ref{sec:implem}.
-The same argument holds for the fully irreducible vertex $\Lambda_{\rm 2PI}$, which decays to the value of the bare interaction in all frequency directions.
-As a consequence, strongly momentum dependent parts of the vertex $F$, e.g.~the contributions responsible for a $d$-wave scattering amplitude, have to be localized in the frequency domain.